EOSIO/eos/docs/01_nodeos/07_concepts/15_private_chain_access/index.md

 Most businesses need to keep data private for regulatory compliance, customer privacy, or both.
 Since blockchain solutions have a history of public data and open architecture, businesses need certain privacy and security guarantees before they can adopt blockchain technology.
 The *Private Access Control* feature aims to bring EOSIO closer to the Enterprise by providing a general business security solution that can be used across a variety of [Use Cases](#use-cases).

 [[info | Access controls via consensus]]
 | Along with the inherent features of the EOSIO blockchain, the *Private Access Control* feature achieves security, robustness, and coordination through EOSIO consensus.
-The protocol feature can be enabled and participants added or removed from a *security group* only after the block that contains the corresponding transaction is approved by a supermajority of producer participants and the block becomes irreversible.
+The protocol feature can be enabled and participants added or removed from a *security group* only after the block that contains the corresponding transaction is approved by a supermajority of producer participants and the block becomes [irreversible](https://developers.eos.io/welcome/latest/glossary/index/#irreversible-block).

 ## Requirements

 The *Private Access Control* feature must meet the following requirements:
 - The SECURITY_GROUP protocol feature must be activated first via EOSIO consensus.
 - Once activated, only nodes with valid signed credentials are allowed to connect.
-- valid nodes must establish TLS connections to communicate securely with other peers.
+- Valid nodes must establish TLS connections to communicate securely with other peers.
 - Once connected, all peer-to-peer communications must be encrypted - TLS satisfies this.
 - Optionally, a *security group* can be used to manage participant data access to the network:
   * If at least one participant is added to the group, data access control is enabled.